danielgroves/danielgroves.net/portfolio/index.md

 ### Provox

 Provox is a small training and consulting agency; based in Radstock, Somerset; with big clients.
-The site owner contacted me in order to establish an inital online presence where the training courses available could be presented in order to advertise his business.
+The site owner contacted me in order to establish an initial online presence where the training courses available could be presented in order to advertise his business.
 Further, they required a blog in order to announce new courses and to get the companies opinions out in the open.